JonathanGoh95/wordle-project/README.md

 ## Concept of Wordle/ How to Play

-Players shall have six attempts to guess a five-letter word.
+Players shall have six attempts to guess a five-letter word, which can also be customized according to the user preference.
 After each guess, the game will provide feedback via the guess display and the on-screen keyboard:

 - Green tiles indicate that the correct letters are in the correct position
 - Yellow means that the letter is in the word but in the wrong position